(Beginning Fall 2016)

 - Place and examine texts within theoretical, critical, historical, and/or biographical contexts

-- Write clearly and insightfully in response to questions about texts from various genres
+- Write clearly and persuasively in response to questions about texts from various genres

-Students should read and study all five books on the reading list.
+Students should read and study all texts on the reading list.
 The exam questions will prompt students to contextualize the texts by demonstrating an awareness of their historical, theoretical, critical, and/or biographical contexts.

 The three essays are graded Pass/Fail by the examination committee, with a consensus of two members needed for a decision.
 Grading is done anonymously, with student names removed from papers.
 Students will be informed in writing by the Graduate Coordinator about whether or not they have passed the examination.
 In accordance with Graduate School policy, a student who does not pass must wait until the next semester before retaking the examination.
 No student may take the exam a third time without permission of the Graduate Coordinator, the Department Chair, and the Dean of the Graduate School.